 where λh is plot level mean abundance, α is the spread of the negative binomial distribution and ψ is the proportion of unoccupied plots (i.e., the inflated zeros).
 Plot-level mean abundance is modeled with log-linear regression of plot-level covariates (xh) (e.g., habitat characteristics):

-logλh=β0λ+β1λxh (eq4)
+logλh=βλXplot (eq4)

-Where Subsequent year abundance is then a combination of the surviving individuals from each plot (Sh,t) and recruitment of new individuals into each plot (Gh,t):
+Where βλ is a vector of model parameters (i.e., β0,β1…) and Xplot is a vector of plot-level habitat covariates including the intercept values (i.e., 1,x1…).
+Subsequent year abundance is then a combination of the surviving individuals from each plot (Sh,t) and recruitment of new individuals into each plot (Gh,t):

 Nh,t=Sh,t+Gh,t for t≠1